Galtea allows you to define and use your own custom metrics for evaluation tasks. This is particularly useful for:

 • Integrating External Models: When you use your own models for evaluation and want to store their scores in Galtea.

-Single-Turn Evaluation with Custom Scores
+Single-Turn Evaluation with Custom Metrics

 import os